Cornell-MAE-UG/fa25-portfolio-cph72-git/_projects/https:/OpenArm_Mechanical_TakeHome.md

 ---
 layout: project
 title: "OpenArm Mechanical Take Home - Connor Hyde"
-description: You are designing the mechanical exterior and structural integration for our robot
-platform: the OpenArm 2.0 robotic arm (docs: docs.openarm.dev) and a mobile manipulator that combines the arm with a wheeled mobile base.
+description: You are designing the mechanical exterior and structural integration for our robot platform, the OpenArm 2.0 robotic arm (docs: docs.openarm.dev) and a mobile manipulator that combines the arm with a wheeled mobile base.
 The arm carries 4 cameras (two wrist Arducams, one ceiling Arducam, one ZED stereo head) and routes CAN FD wiring internally.
 The platform is used to collect teleoperation demonstrations for robot learning, so the design must look like a clean, credible product while staying serviceable and manufacturable in a small-shop / 3D-print + sheet-metal context.
-image:
 ---

 ## 1. Industrial design concept